Case Study: Leadership Dysfunction in an Intentional Community

 Provide Markers of Acceptance

 Idealism was encouraged, and those members who seemed eager to help were applauded.
 Many members were pressured to do even more.
-There were always hints of the benefits of joining permanently, but these were not spelled out.
-There was no clear process to know when you made it.
+There were always hints of the benefits of joining permanently, but the qualifications were not clear.
 You were always welcome or unwelcome based on your relationship with the director and your current usefulness to the director.
 When it was brought up that someone was overworked and had not received benefits for it, residents were blamed for giving too much and for expecting too much.
-The following description fits how this type of leadership felt.
+The following description fits how this director’s leadership felt.

 Some people among us have little capacity for seeing the truth of how they impact others.
 They live in a fantasy of only being able to see their good sides.
 They surround themselves with others unwilling to see or speak about their struggles and imperfections.
 They’re incapable of receiving the truth of their impact on others.
 They cling to a few simple ideas of what they want the truth to be.
 The only negative consequence these fantasy-focused community members face is loneliness and a lack of sustainable relationships.
 Their lack of discernment is dangerous for those closest to them. —Candis Fox